-Here is the complete Thailand holiday Q&A with Professor Bear, so you don’t get your 'mai pen rai' mixed up with your gammy eye 💯
+Here is the complete Thailand holiday Q&A with Professor Bear so you don’t get your 'mai pen rai' mixed up with your gammy eye 💯

 The Kingdom is home to some dangerous jellyfish, snakes, scorpions, centipedes, and so on.
 However, unless you are staying in a jungle environment or are swimming where you shouldn’t, everything will be okay 🧐 You might encounter a few snakes and black widows on Walking Street Pattaya or Pattaya Beach Road.
 Still, they will likely be of the human variety.

-A: If you don’t want to spend a day talking on the porcelain telephone to god, it is suggested that you do not drink the tap water in Thailand 🧐 It won’t kill you or anything like that, but with bottled water under 10 THB from the shop, no point in ‘testing the waters' so to speak!
+A: If you don’t want to spend a day talking on the porcelain telephone to God, it is suggested that you do not drink tap water in Thailand 🧐 It won’t kill you or anything like that, but with bottled water under 10 THB from the shop, no point in ‘testing the waters' so to speak!
 Did you see how I did that?

 A: If you do not have an international driving license, we would say NO, do not rent a bike.
 You can rent one with your passport alone.
 Getting caught by the numerous police checkpoints in Thailand without a license can get you a fine 📜 Sometimes, even in more hot water, depending on how the police feel that day.
-With cheap taxi and car rental prices, keep away from motorbikes if possible.
+With cheap taxi and car rental prices, avoid motorbikes if possible.

 A: Thai people are amicable and courteous.
 If you shout at them in the middle of the street or make them embarrassed in front of other people, you might end up in a fight.
 If you get into a heated discussion for any reason, stop what you are doing, smile, and everything should be okay 🎓 Do not lose your temper in public when dealing with locals.